tanwasp/LunchBox-Android/README.md

 * Build and run in android studio
 * Enjoy!

+Primary code can be found in astudio/app/src/main/java/edu/vassar/cmpu203/lunchbox

 ## Roadmap

-The team is currently working on finishing Manage Account and Manage Reviews functionality.
+The team is currently working on adapting the project to Kotlin and JetpackCompose.

-Target launch date: June 1 2024